co-demos/ApiViz/GUIDELINES_DEV.md

 please follow those rules when developping new features :
 - locally : create a new branch to work on your own feature(s) named like <mypseudo_mynewfeature>
-- before pushing your changes pull the remote `develop` branch to be merged with your changes in <g_mynewfeature> branch (so to be sure the features you just developped are compatible with the checked/reviewed `develop branch):
+- before pushing your changes pull the remote `develop` branch to be merged with your changes in <mypseudo_mynewfeature> branch (so to be sure the features you just developped are compatible with the checked/reviewed `develop branch):
 >
   git pull orgin develop
 - then push your branch to the remote repo (github repo) :
 >
-  git push origin <your_branch>
+  git push origin <mypseudo_mynewfeature>
-- ask for a pull request on Github from `your_branch` to `develop`
+- ask for a pull request on Github from `mypseudo_mynewfeature` to `develop`
 - someone else must be assigned as a code reviewer, whose in charge to accept your code changes and merge
-- once accepted / reviewed delete `your_branch` from repo to keep the branches clean
+- once accepted / reviewed delete `mypseudo_mynewfeature` from repo to keep the branches clean